 - Boost peer-to-peer fundraising participation.
 Easily instruct your constituents to create their own online fundraising pages.
 Through text messaging, send them directly to the sign-up page to create a seamless experience.

 Text messaging is a fantastic way to communicate with donors, and when used effectively, it can maximize your online fundraising dollars.
 The sky’s the limit!

 Top Online Campaign Example: Taunton Area Community Table

 Taunton Area Community Table (TaCT) puts a modern spin on the traditional soup kitchen by providing nutritious meals free of charge to anyone who walks through their doors—no questions asked!
 While brainstorming online fundraising ideas, they added crucial specialized texting tools to their arsenal.

-With the right texting software, organizations like TaCT find that connecting with donors virtually is a breeze!
-The image below exemplifies how seamless the process truly is, for both your donors and your team!
-When powered by Donately, all that your donors need to do is text a customized code to a designated number.
+With the right texting software, organizations like TaCT find that connecting with donors virtually enables them to reach and engage new prospects!
+The screenshot below exemplifies how seamless the process truly is—for both your donors and your team.
+When powered by Donately, all your donors need to do is text a customized code to a designated number.
 Then, they’re instantly greeted with a friendly message and a link to the mobile-responsive giving page.

 Online Fundraising Idea #7: Matching Gift Drive

 Corporate philanthropy is an ever-growing phenomenon in the online fundraising community.
 In short, businesses vow to give back to their communities’ philanthropic causes to enhance their public image and to support their employees’ good deeds.
 One primary way they do this is by offering matching gift programs.